isabella232/dynamic-media-classic.en-1/help/application-setup.md

    See [Uploading files](uploading-files.md#uploading_files).

-1. Publish the CSS file to the Dynamic Media Classic Image Server.
+1. Publish the CSS file to the Dynamic Media Image Server.

    See [Publishing files](publishing-files.md#publishing_files).